wovo/micro-python/readme.md

 Instructions for a few common ones can be found below.

-To use the MicroPython interpreter on your micro-controller you need a connection to it, usually a serial-over-USB connection.
+To use the MicroPython interpreter on your micro-controller you need a connection to it, usually serial-over-USB.
-For this MicroPython supports a protocol called REPL (Read-Execute-Print-Loop) that you can use directly, like you would use as a Python interpreter prompt.
+For this MicroPython supports the REPL (Read-Execute-Print-Loop) protocol.
+Yiou can use this directly,
+like you would use as a Python interpreter prompt.
 But it is much easier to use a Python IDE that can connects to the micro-controller.